DoubangoTelecom/ultimateALPR-SDK/Jetson.md

 <a name="jetson-nano-versus-Raspberry-Pi-4"></a>
 # Jetson nano versus Raspberry Pi 4 #
-**On average SDK is 3 times faster on Jetson nano compared to Raspberry Pi 4** and this may not seem impressive but there is a good reason: [binaries/raspbian/armv7l](binaries/raspbian/armv7l) uses INT8 inference while the Jetson-based binaries ([binaries/jetson](binaries/jetson) and [binaries/jetson_tftrt](binaries/jetson_tftrt)) use a mix of FP32 and FP16 **which means more accurate**.
+**On average the SDK is 3 times faster on Jetson nano compared to Raspberry Pi 4** and this may not seem impressive but there is a good reason: [binaries/raspbian/armv7l](binaries/raspbian/armv7l) uses INT8 inference while the Jetson-based binaries ([binaries/jetson](binaries/jetson) and [binaries/jetson_tftrt](binaries/jetson_tftrt)) use a mix of FP32 and FP16 **which means more accurate**.
 Providing INT8 models for Jetson devices is on our roadmap with no ETA.

 <a name="post-processing-operations"></a>
 # Post-processing operations #
 Please note that even when your're using [binaries/jetson_tftrt](binaries/jetson_tftrt) some post-processing operations are performed on CPU and this why the CPU usage is at 1/5th.
-You don't need to worry about these operations, they are massively multi-threaded and entirely written in assembler with SIMD NEON acceleration.
+You don't need to worry about these operations, they are massively multi-threaded and entirely written in assembler with **SIMD NEON** acceleration.
 These functions are open source and you can find them at:
   - Normalization: [compv_math_op_sub_arm64_neon.S](https://github.com/DoubangoTelecom/compv/blob/e09cdf22801574d322e023872eb0b0a4ceef01b6/base/math/asm/arm/compv_math_op_sub_arm64_neon.S#L141)
   - Chroma Conversion (YUV -> RGB): [compv_image_conv_to_rgbx_arm64_neon.S](https://github.com/DoubangoTelecom/compv/blob/e09cdf22801574d322e023872eb0b0a4ceef01b6/base/image/asm/arm/compv_image_conv_to_rgbx_arm64_neon.S#L34)
   - Type conversion (UINT8 -> FLOAT32): [compv_math_cast_arm64_neon.S](https://github.com/DoubangoTelecom/compv/blob/e09cdf22801574d322e023872eb0b0a4ceef01b6/base/math/asm/arm/compv_math_cast_arm64_neon.S#L23)